Flickd/smartcomments-demo/README.md

 There is a simplistic UI, that tracks the last changes in the user's file and after a few seconds shows an AI generated inline comment.
 With the accept button the comment is written into the file at the right place.
 For the AI we used https://huggingface.co/Qwen/Qwen2.5-Coder-32B-Instruct integrated over the Huggingface API.

-## Testing Guide
+## Try it out yourself
-Follow these steps if you want to test this extension out for yourselves:
+Follow these steps if you want to test this extension out for yourself:

 1. Install VS Code or Cursor: https://code.visualstudio.com/download , https://www.cursor.com/
 2. Install Git https://git-scm.com/downloads and Node.js https://nodejs.org/en